 If we have written a letter in your case, we can use it for guidance in another case:

 Many of those seeking our help have cases that are similar.
 In order for us to be able to help as many as possible, we may use some of the information in the letter we have written to you to write letters to other clients.
 For example, you may contact us regarding legal rights when getting a divorce.
 We then write you a letter informing you about your legal position.
 Next week, another person also seeks our help regarding a divorce.
 Then we may use relevant parts of the letter we have written to you to avoid rewriting the same information.

-When we do this, we never include personal information about your case, only the general, legal and practical parts of the letter.
-The other person will neither be informed about you or your case, nor that we have used the same information that we have provided for you.
+When we do this, we never include personal data about your case, only the general, legal and practical parts of the letter.
+The other person will not be informed about you or your case, nor that we have used the same information that we have provided for you.

-(The reason why we are allowed to do this, is because it is in our interest to utilize the work in order to give further advice as stated in GDPR Article 6, no. 1 (f)).
+(The reason why we are allowed to do this, is because it is in our interest to utilize the work in order to give further advice as stated in GDPR Article 6, no. 1 letter f.)